-5.1 Children Looked After (CLA/LAC) and previously looked after:
+5.1 Children Looked After (CLA/LAC):

 Children who have suffered adversity via abuse and neglect can end up being looked after by the Local Authority.
-The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
+The Learning Centre ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
 The Designated Safeguarding Lead must be aware of the child's: